Abhinish-Kumar/Algorithm/README.md

 //MyArray { length: 1, data: { '0': 'hello' } }
 ```

+### 3. Create pop method to delete an element from last.
 ```javascript
 //3.
 Create pop method to delete an element from last. class MyArray{